-IV.B.1.c).(1).(e) the appropriate uses and limitations of

-psychological tests.
+IV.B.1.c).(3) Fellows should apply principles of humility in the process of developing an understanding of their patients.
 (Core)

 IV.B.1.d) Practice-based Learning and Improvement

 Fellows must demonstrate the ability to investigate and evaluate their care of patients, to appraise and assimilate scientific evidence, and to continuously improve patient care based on constant self-evaluation and lifelong learning.
 (Core)